dillonupgradeit/cfd-customer-facing-display/README.md

 # clover-customer-facing-display
- A clover app for displaying order queue with custom styling and banding, with Twilio SMS & Doordash integration
+ A clover app for displaying order queue with custom styling and banding, with Twilio SMS & Doordash integration.
+Use with any browser based device. iPad, iPhone, SmartTV, ChromeCast, Amazon FireStick, Roku, and much more!

  ## Install Instructions
  1. Clone Repository